 When you think of a traumatic brain injury (TBI), your first thought is likely to be a sports-related accident, such as a football player crashing head-first into a rival, or perhaps a head-on collision in a car accident – something less likely to impact senior loved ones.
 Nevertheless, the prevalence of traumatic head injuries in seniors is far more common than you might assume.
-In truth, among the leading causes of TBIs is falls – which we all know are also one of several leading reasons behind significant injury in the elderly.
+In truth, among the leading causes of TBIs is falls – which we all know are also one of several leading reasons behind significant head injuries among older adults.

 Traumatic brain injury is classified as mild, moderate, or severe, according to various criteria: if the individual who incurred the injury was rendered unconscious, and if so, how long the state of unconsciousness continued, combined with the degree of symptom severity.
 No matter what the classification, a TBI may have long-lasting and significant effects on the elderly.
 Symptoms vary from one person to another, but can sometimes include any or all of the following:

 - Confusion, disorientation, and the inability to remember the events related to the injury